ruppinlab/DECODEM/README.md

 <div align="justify">

+# DECODEM / DECODEMi
-## DECODEM / DECODEMi: Systematic assessment of the roles of diverse cell types in the tumor microenvironment in clinical response from bulk transcriptome
+## Systematic assessment of the roles of diverse cell types in the tumor microenvironment in clinical response from bulk transcriptome

 </div>